Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Introduction

 To see the motivation, consider the recent ``Destroyer Inu'' incident, where 22 ETH (worth \$51,056 at the time) were stolen from a closed-source smart contract equipped with layers of obfuscation.
 The attack exploits a \emph{well-known} vulnerable pattern (misuse of tx.origin~\cite{soliditybyexample2025origin} followed by improper asset management), but existing tools could not detect the full exploit because of control flow obfuscation.
 E.g., Mythril~\cite{mythril} recognizes the superficial misuse of tx.origin but misses the much more severe asset management vulnerability, only reporting a ``low'' risk.
 In this case, obscurity arguably renders the contract \emph{less} secure by hindering analysis, making this a prime instance of insecurity through obscurity \cite{meunier2008cwe}\footnote{Compare this with modern cryptographic schemes following Kerckhoffs's principle that a system should not be compromised if adversaries uncover its method of operation \cite{petitcolas2019kerckhoffs}, or, as Shannon said: \emph{``the enemy knows the system''} \cite{shannon1949communication}.}.

-\parhead{This work} Due to the lack of effective analysis tools, little is known about the security of closed-source smart contracts, particularly those handling large volumes of assets and are attractive to attackers.
+\parhead{This work} While bytecode-level analyzers exist, they remain limited in their ability to scale to large, closed-source contracts, especially when control-flow obfuscation is present, leaving gaps in our understanding of their security, particularly for asset-heavy targets attractive to attackers.
 In this paper, we aim to develop effective code analysis techniques to address this gap.
 We focus on a broad class of security vulnerabilities that we refer to as {\em asset management vulnerabilities}.
 These vulnerabilities allow an adversary to steal assets, creating a strong incentive for exploitation if the vulnerabilities cannot be detected promptly.

 \parhead{Real-world testbed: MEV bots} While our tool is general, we use MEV (Maximal Extractable Value) bots as the testbed for efficacy evaluation and as concrete examples to study the security of closed-source smart contracts in the wild.